Start Annotation

 • Human annotators review and correct — they work from pre-labels rather than starting blank.

-Few-shot often improves format fidelity and reduces human correction time compared with zero-shot.
+Few-shot methods often improve format fidelity and reduce human correction time compared with zero-shot methods.

 3) Active learning + LLM hybrid